jmikedupont2/formal.land/blog/2023-12-08-rust-verify-erc-20-smart-contract.md

 End Primitive.
 ```

-For each of our monad construct we add a case to our evaluation predicate, that we will describe:
+For each of our monad constructs, we add a case to our evaluation predicate that we will describe:

 - `Pure` The result is the value itself, and the state is unchanged:
   ```coq